efredericks/gvsu-cis373/assets/labs/lab8-hashing.md

 # Lab 8 - Hashing Sensor Data!

-{: .important }
+{: .warning }
-Since there are differences with the Express and Bluefruit in terms of available memory we're going to be **skipping** the hashing part for the homework (i.e., the Express doesn't seem to be able to load in `adafruit_hashlib`.
+Since there are differences with the Express and Bluefruit in terms of available memory we're going to be **skipping** the hashing part for the homework (i.e., the Express doesn't seem to be able to load in `adafruit_hashlib`).
 You are still welcome to do it but it is no longer required.

 This week we're going to keep it simple.
 We're going to encrypt some data, clean up our debouncing, and then make our device mildly more secure than it was before.